-This document is the Sustainability Appraisal and the Strategic Environmental Assessment (SA) of the Lewisham Site Allocations Further Options Report.
-The Site Allocations Report identifies those sites which are key to implementing the vision and strategic objectives of the Core Strategy.
-This SA appraises proposed uses for each site and includes an appraisal of:
+This document is the Sustainability Appraisal (SA) and the Strategic Environmental Assessment (SEA) of the Lewisham Site Allocations Proposed Submission Development Plan Document (DPD).
+The Site Allocations DPD identifies those sites which are key to implementing the vision and strategic objectives of the Lewisham Core Strategy.
+This SA appraises proposed land uses for each site and includes an appraisal of:

-- a recommended or preferred option for each site and - where appropriate, a realistic alternative for each site.
+- a recommended or preferred option for each site - where appropriate, a realistic alternative for each site and - a 'do nothing' or no development option.

-This SA report is being published for consultation at the same time as the Site Allocations Further Options Report.
+This SA is being published for consultation at the same time as the Site Allocations Proposed Submission DPD.
+The SA report is structured as follows.